homebridge/homebridge-vm-image/README.md

 # Homebridge Boot Image

 A minimal ISO image that runs Homebridge.

-For use in virtual machines only, do not boot this ISO in a machine with access to data you care about.
+**For use in virtual machines only, do not boot this ISO in a machine with access to a disk containing data you care about.**

 Currently experimental.